STRAN90/ThuyLewisNailsBrowsAndLashes/README.md

 [GitHub](https://github.com/) - Hosting service for software development and version control using Git, to save and store files for the website.

-[FontAwesome](https://fontawesome.com/) - Icongraphy on the website
+[FontAwesome](https://fontawesome.com/) - Iconography on the website

 [Lighthouse](https://developer.chrome.com/docs/lighthouse/overview/) - Used to audit the site for performance, quality, best practices and SEO.